 And how about trying these ideas?

 - Favourite Lesson Formats which fulfil different objectives.
 Once you’ve hit on a sequence of activities you enjoy teaching and pupils enjoy engaging in, and, most importantly, which will enable pupils to achieve particular outcomes, you’re well on your way to reducing your workload.
-Then, the next time you want, for example, to present 9 new items of vocabulary, have pupils repeat them in pairs and get them in their books using VAK strategies, with challenge, pace, paraphrase, intensity and so on, before going on to a more open-ended practice activity, you already have a format within which to do it.
-You will probably have to set the context differently, and there may be other minor differences here and there, but your overall work is reduced when you know that you need, say, one slide/OHT/visualiser sheet of pictures, one overlay of the language, A5 copies of the pictures for pupils to stick in their books, the language typed up (in the wrong order, perhaps) and copied, etc. And the more you do this, the more confidently the lesson is delivered and the more successful it will be, because you know that it will achieve the end you have in mind, and you will convey a greater sense of confidence in what you are doing.
+Then, the next time you want, for example, to present 9 new items of vocabulary, have pupils repeat them in pairs and get them in their books using strategies which avoid mere copy-writing, with challenge, pace, paraphrase, intensity and so on, before going on to a more open-ended practice activity, you already have a format within which to do it.
+You will probably have to set the context differently, and there may be other minor differences here and there, but your overall work is reduced when you know that you need, say, one slide/visualiser sheet of pictures without vocab, another copy but with the vocab, A5 copies of the pictures for pupils to stick in their books, the language typed up (in the wrong order, perhaps) and copied, etc. And the more you do this, the more confidently the lesson is delivered and the more successful it will be, because you know that it will achieve the end you have in mind, and you will convey a greater sense of confidence in what you are doing.

 - A filing system.
 There is little worse than spending a long time making good resources and then not being able to find them.
 The only thing worse is re-making them, only to find the original when you have finished!
-Having tried several different systems, the one I have used happily for several years now is to get a large archive box for each half-term, and smaller “transfer boxes” for each year group to fit inside.
-The only resources which go in these boxes are card games in A5 envelopes.
-For a long time I kept OHTs in box files, one box per half-term per year group.
+Having tried several different systems, the one I have used happily for several years now is to get a large archive box for each half-term, and smaller “transfer boxes” or box files for each year group to fit inside.
+The only resources which go in these boxes are class sets of card games in A5 envelopes.
+For a long time I kept visualiser sheets (and, in the olden days, OHTs!) in box files, one box per half-term per year group.
 This worked well, but it encouraged me to keep more than I needed, so now I used a good old filing cabinet, one folder per half-term per year group.
 Flipcharts and Powerpoints are of course much easier to file, but beware of preparing Powerpoints simply because they are easier to file and retrieve quickly.
 That would not be a good educational reason for using any resource!

 - Decide how you will use your frees.
 Frees are very easily frittered away.
 Remember that in your NQT year you have a slightly reduced timetable.
 However busy you feel, you will never have such a light (?!) timetable until you take on extra responsibilities, which will then fill up the frees you have just gained!
 Use this time to observe colleagues, as it will help you with ideas as well as make you reflect on your own teaching as you see both successes and mistakes around the department.
 If there is something in particular that you want to try in your teaching but you never seem to get round to trying it, make an appointment with yourself in one of your frees to sit down and do the thinking or preparation for it.